BezPowell/Pinopticon.net/content/blog/2020-04-17-solar-system-chart/index.md

 # Custom data
 [extra]
 banner = "/img/banners/stairwell_banner.jpg"
-meta_desc = "A to-scale diagram of the solar system and all 8 planets."
+excerpt = "I thought it might be interesting to make an image showing a to-scale diagram of the sun and planets.
+I was anticipating a large image, but was completely unprepared for quite how big it was going to be…"
 +++
 <div class="text-block">